crice0023/HW-2/README.md

 Data was imported into RStudio, cleaned and turned into 3 dataframes cleaned and mutated into our working copies.
 No raw data was brought into GitHub, but it can be found if needed in the above [[website](https://search.gesis.org/research_data/ZA7500#variables|exploredata-ZA7500_Varv72|0|variable_order|asc)].
 From this manipulated/cleaned dataset there were 3 main projects completed.

-1. Created R and Rmd script to output a PDF with code for [[Statisticians]] with the following:
+1. Created R and Rmd script to output a PDF with code for [[Statisticians]Rmarkdown/Stat Copy] with the following:
    - `a.` Descriptive statistics (Continuous/Categorical)
    - `b.` 2 ggplots focusing on age against the 2 dependent vars (child_suffers and jobs_are_scarce)
    - `c.` Regression model using (child_suffers and jobs_are_scarce) against age, age^2, education, and respondent_sex variables.